kscalelabs/stompy-live/stompy_live/scripts/DATA.md

 a good model (training is very fast) and then evaluate it a thousand times or so.

-First run PPO on franka arm in the push cube environment:
+First train PPO on franka arm in the push cube environment:

 ```
 python stompy_live/scripts/ppo.py --env_id="New-PushCube-v1" \